Black triangle (UFO): 1989–1992 Belgian wave

 The Belgian UFO wave began in November 1989.
-The events of 29 November were documented by over thirty different groups of witnesses, and three separate groups of police officers.
-All of the reports related a large object flying at low altitude.
-The craft was of a flat, triangular shape, with lights underneath.
+The events of 29 November were documented by over thirty different groups of witnesses and three separate groups of police officers.
+All of the reports related to a large object flying at a low altitude.
+The craft was flat and triangular, with lights underneath.
 This giant craft did not make a sound as it slowly moved across the landscape of Belgium.
-There was free sharing of information as the Belgian populace tracked this craft as it moved from the town of Liege to the border of the Netherlands and Germany.

-In The Belgian UFO Wave of 1989–1992 – A Neglected Hypothesis, Renaud Leclet & co. discuss the fact that some sightings can be explained by helicopters.
+The Belgian UFO Wave of 1989–1992 – A Neglected Hypothesis discusses some sightings that helicopters can explain.
 Most witnesses reported that the objects were silent.
-This report argues that the lack of noise could be due to the engine noise in the witnesses' automobiles, or strong natural wind blowing away from the witnesses.
+This report argues that the lack of noise could be due to the engine noise in the witnesses' automobiles or the strong natural wind blowing away from the witnesses.